ognjenJ97/Pet-Adoption-App-Exercise/README.md

 # PetApp

 This is a full-stack web application built using React and Spring Boot.
+I made this app for my FTN Informatika course final test.

 ## Getting Started